Security jobs on cruise ships

 This depends on the country where you are coming from, and also on the company you apply for.

 In the Philippines, you need to invest around $700 for all the training certifications and paperwork.
-A medical examination is for free (provided by the Royal Caribbean, however, if you need to run again some tests, you need to pay for yourself).
+A medical examination is free (provided by the Royal Caribbean, however, if you need to run again some tests, you need to pay for yourself).
 You get reimbursed for the Visa only.

 8. Ship Life: Advantages and Disadvantages of Security Jobs on Cruise Ships